 If using the same stencil some of the open spaces are covered using masking tape or even paper and then later opened up to paint with a different color.

 Both are effective and can create beautiful effects.
 Just remember that you should clean your brushes thoroughly between different colors of paint

 This technique uses a negative image with the painting done on the outside of the stencil image.
 Here you will need to use the cut out portion as the stencil ie the portion you earlier cut out is here used as a stencil.
 Paint is applied to the outside portion of the stencil – you an either spray paint for a beautiful effect or use dabbing to spread the paint or the paintbrush to make a thick outline.

 Stippling creates a beautiful three-dimensional look to your design.
 It involves painting the inside of your stencil with numerous small dots or specks.
 You can use the stencil brush held vertically and loaded with only a little dry paint for getting this effect, or use a sharp tipped tool (pencil tip, knitting needle) dipped in paint

-One method is to just make the stippling effect on portions of the design – like the outside of the design or inside of the design and filling the other areas with solid colours.
+One method is to just make the stippling effect on portions of the design – like the outside of the design or inside of the design and filling the other areas with solid colors.
 Another method is to fill the designs with stippling done in different colors.
-An ombre look is quite nice.
+An ombre look (gradual blending of one color hue to another) is quite nice.

 5 Stencil painting with dry brushing

 As the name suggests, you will be using a dry brush loaded with paint – paint is taken sparsely.
-This leads to subtle colouring.
+This leads to a subtle coloring inside your design.

 6 Fill the designs with sponge